OpenCMISS/examples/cellml/README.rst

 OpenCMISS-Iron CellML Examples
 ==============================

-These demonstrations illustrate the basic creation of computational fields which are defined using CellML models in each of the primary language bindings provided by the OpenCMISS-Iron library.
+These demonstrations illustrate the basic creation of computational fields which are defined using CellML models in each of the primary language bindings provided by the OpenCMISS library.

 .. toctree::
    :maxdepth: 2